All my hope on God is founded

 All my hope on God is founded.
 Joachim Neander* (1650-1680), translated by Robert Bridges* (1844-1930).

 Joachim Neander’s ‘Meine Hoffnung stehet feste’* was published in A und Ω. Joachimi Neandri Glaub- und Liebesübung: auffgemuntert durch einfältige Bundes Lieder und Danck-Psalmen (Bremen, 1680) where it was entitled ‘Der nach dem Essen Danckende’ (‘Grace after food’).
-Bridges’s free translation appeared in the Yattendon Hymnal Part III (1898), in five verses, with its 1680 tune, labelled ‘German Proper Melody set by H.E.W.
+Bridges’s free translation appeared in the Yattendon Hymnal Part III (1898), in five stanzas, with its 1680 tune, labelled ‘German Proper Melody set by H.E.W.
 [Harry Ellis Wooldridge*]’.
 That tune was described by Neander as ‘already known’; it is customarily named after the hymn, MEINE HOFFNUNG.
-Verse 2 was frequently...
+Stanza 2 was frequently...

 Cite this article

 If you have a valid subscription to Dictionary of Hymnology, please log inlog in to view this content.
 If you require a subscription, please click here.